Chaos Sweep MiBR for the Upset in Flashpoint

 Day two of the Flashpoint group stage played host to MiBR versus Chaos Esports Club as the second match of the day.
-MiBR was the favored team by far, and even swapped Chaos into their group during the as they expected it would be a free win.
+MiBR was the favored team by far, and even swapped Chaos into their group during the draft show as they expected it would be a free win.
 Not only did Chaos beat them, they did it in a 2-0 sweep.

 The first map was MiBR’s Train pick.
 It started off well for the Brazilians as they won the T side pistol.
 Chaos took the lead off of their first gun rounds thanks to decisive wins defending both bombsites.
 The teams then traded rounds across the map as the entire playbook was utilized.
 MiBR took the lead back 6-5 off of two consecutive A site hits.
 Despite this, Chaos were able to rally back to win the last four rounds in a row.
 Joshua “steel” Nissan and Owen “smooya” Butterfield led the defense their phenomenal double AWP setup.
 The score at the half was 9-6 for Chaos’s CT side, a reasonable result for both teams.